 Gilbert and Kleine both seemed surprised by this statement and Werner was too, but Klaus nodded deeply before moving over to another desk and bringing his book with him.
 Gilbert headed towards the door.

 Werner watched them go, and then—

 There was a static crackle from the recently conjured radio in the corner of the room.
 A voice cracked out: “Hello?”

-Kleine did not move from where he was working on another radio, and Gilbert did not turn back from the doorway.
+Kleine didn’t move from where he was working on the additional radio, and Gilbert didn’t turn back from the doorway.